jonlpersson/ed-latimore/site/_posts/2020-03-06-going-back-to-school-at-30-4-things-to-know.md

 I came across some schools that offered credit if you achieved a certain score on the SAT or SAT II.
 There are no rules that say you can't take these exams as an adult.
 As long as you pay [Collegeboard.org](https://www.collegeboard.org/){: target="_blank"} their money, they don't even care if you show up for the exam.

-If your degree program offers credit for a certain score in any of the SAT exams, I strongly recommended picking up a study book and registering for the exam.
+If your degree program offers credit for a certain score on any of the SAT exams, I strongly recommended picking up a study book and registering for the exam.
 You can save yourself a lot of money and time if you're willing to do the work and take the tests.

 ### Take classes online if you can

 I once took a public speaking class online.
-I didn't want to take the class, but it was the most insidious type of school requirements–the type that the school won't accept any transfer credit for.
+I didn't want to take the class, but it was the most insidious type of school requirement–the type that the school won't accept any transfer credit for.
 So I had to take it.
-The good news is that online classes, for the most part, are notoriously easy.
+The good news is that online classes are notoriously easy for the most part.

 You can find the answers online to many of the homework and test questions.
 Am I advocating you cheat?
 Yes, because in the real world, [you look up answers to problems you can't solve.](/problem-solving-process/)